bitbybyte/fantiadl/README.md

                         download posts from all fanclubs backed on a paid plan -d %Y-%m, --download-month %Y-%m
-                        download posts only from a specific month, e.g. 2007-08 -e EXCLUDED_FILE, --exclude EXCLUDED_FILE
+                        download posts only from a specific month, e.g. 2007-08 --exclude EXCLUDE_FILE
-                        file containing a list of file names to exclude from downloading
+                        file containing a list of filenames to exclude from downloading
 ```

 When parsing for external links using `-x`, a .crawljob file is created in your root directory (either the directory provided with `-o` or the directory the script is being run from) that can be parsed by [JDownloader](http://jdownloader.org/).
 As posts are parsed, links will be appended and assigned their appropriate post directories for download.
 You can import this file manually into JDownloader (File -> Load Linkcontainer) or setup the Folder Watch plugin to watch your root directory for .crawljob files.